 FAH and BMI z-score

-- Weekly frequency of consuming quick-service food at baseline was positively associated with change in body mass index z-score (F=3.37, P<0.05), but the frequency of eating in coffee shops and restaurants at baseline was not
+- Weekly frequency of consuming quick-service food at baseline was positively associated with change in BMI z-score (F=3.37, P<0.05), but the frequency of eating in coffee shops and restaurants at baseline was not

 - The relationship between baseline frequency of quick-service food consumption and change in BMI z-score was strengthened after adjusting for baseline BMI z-score (F=6.49, P<0.01)